lidofinance/lido-oracle/README.md

 * `FORCE` - The oracle makes the sanity checks on the collected data before reporting.
 Running in `DAEMON` mode, if data look suspicious, it skips sending TX.
 In enforced mode it gets reported even if it looks suspicious.
 It's unsafe and used for smoke testing purposes, NEVER use it in production!  **Optional**.
 Default: `0`
 * `SLEEP` seconds - The interval between iterations in Daemon mode.
 Default value: 60 s.
 Effective with `DAEMON=1` only.
 * `GAS_LIMIT` - The pre-defined gasLimit for composed transaction.
 Defaulf value: 1 500 000.
 Effective in transactable mode (with given `MEMBER_PRIV_KEY`)
+* `ORACLE_FROM_BLOCK` - The earlist block to check for oracle events.
+Needed on mainnet first run to skip 5 minutes of scanning blockchain for events that are not there, recommended to be set to 11595281 on mainnet deployments

 ## Other examples